agostof/BrAPI-FastAPI/server/README.md

 ## Using as a BrAPI server template

-If you want to use these stubs as a template you can add them in your project by running:
+If you want to use these stubs as a template, you can add them in your project by running:

 ```sh
 git submodule add https://github.com/agostof/BrAPI-FastAPI [optional local_name]